1978 Los Angeles Rams season: NFC Championship Game

-This game was a tough defensive struggle until Charlie Waters intercepted two Pat Haden passes intended for tight end Terry Nelson.
-Waters' first interception came in the middle of the third and led to a 5-yard touchdown run by Tony Dorsett.
-Rams kicker Frank Corrall missed two first half field goal attempts, and with the score 14–0, the Rams were stopped on 4th and inches at the Dallas 21 yard line.
-Roger Staubach then led a touchdown drive that ended with a touchdown pass to Billy Joe Dupree.
-Thomas Henderson, who had said in pre-game interviews that the Rams "didn't have enough class to go to the Super Bowl", backed up his words by capping the scoring with a 68-yard interception return touchdown.
+This game was a scoreless defensive struggle until the third quarter when Dallas safety Charlie Waters intercepted two Pat Haden passes intended for tight end Terry Nelson.
+Waters' first interception came in the middle of the third and led to a 5-yard touchdown run by running back Tony Dorsett.
+The Cowboys increased their lead to 14-0 as quarterback Roger Staubach threw a 4-yard touchdown pass to running back Scott Laidlaw.
+Then after the Rams were stopped on 4th and inches at the Dallas 21 yard line, Staubach then led a long scoring drive that ended with an 11-yard touchdown pass to tight end Billy Joe Dupree.
+Cowboys linebacker Thomas "Hollywood" Henderson, who had said in pre-game interviews that the Rams "didn't have enough class to go to the Super Bowl", backed up his words by capping the scoring with touchdown off a 68-yard interception return (the Cowboys' fifth of the game) of a Vince Ferragamo pass.
+Rams kicker Frank Corral missed two first half field goal attempts, the closest Los Angeles would get to scoring in the game, their fourth loss in the NFC Championship Game in five seasons.